Thermodynamic property, state, equilibrium and process

 Main content page

-The analogue of eq4 is:
+The reverse transformation of eq68 is:

 Question